playmode33/playmode33/README.md

 Hey, I'm Marlon 👋

-I build **web apps, Discord systems, and small tools** that are actually used.
+I build **web apps, Discord systems, and small applications** that are meant to be used in real life — not just sit around as unfinished ideas.

-I prefer simple, fast, and clean solutions over over-engineered ones.
+I like keeping things **simple, fast, and clean**, instead of overcomplicating everything.
+Most of what I build focuses on usability, performance, and actually solving a problem.

 Based in Switzerland 🇨🇭